-Home ownership has always been the best path towards financial security.
+Homeownership has always been the best path to financial security.

-Think of it as a forced savings account, each month you make your mortgage payment your principle balance decreases thus increasing your equity.
+Think of it as a forced savings account; each month you make your mortgage payment, your principal balance decreases, increasing your equity.

-But, with current political uncertainty with the China trade war and global economic slowdown you may be wondering if now is still a good time to purchase a home.
+But, with the current political uncertainty with the China trade war and global economic slowdown, you may be wondering if now is still a good time to purchase a home.

 Mortgage Rates are Decreasing

-Lower interest rates means a couple of things.
+Lower interest rates mean a couple of things.

 - Can afford to buy a more expensive home